monadplus/twitch-game/README.md

 I solved this adding a bigger disk: deployment.ec2.ebsInitialRootDiskSize = 20;
 and also deploy to t2.small which about memory overflow on ghc linking.
 ```

+### Notes

+*STM suffers from performance degradation as the number of concurrent users grows.

+** There is possible some race conditions that I need to fix.